 Wow, That’s Dated: The non-Elmer Bernstein parts of the soundtrack are very ‘80s.
 Plus, this is a movie that showed just how far visual effects could go without computers.
 Matte paintings, stop motion, this movie throws in everything.

-Take a Shot: Four words: Who ya gonna call?
+Title Track: Four words: Who ya gonna call?